 Active for Life programme of Healthwalks and community activity sessions

-The Spring to Summer 2018 Active for Life Programme contains all our regular and special Healthwalks as well as details of the Healthy Lifestyle Team's other local physical activity sessions for adults, kids and families.
+The Autumn~Winter 2018/19 Active for Life Programme contains all our regular and special Healthwalks as well as details of the Healthy Lifestyle Team's other local physical activity sessions for adults, kids and families.
+It is valid from 1 November 2018 to 30 April 2019

 We have walks and activities for people of all abilities, and lots of sessions and walks that are good for beginners and those currently getting little or no physical activity.